 Benefits of working part-time in Japan as a student

 As well as earning extra pocket money, working part-time in Japan as a student has the extra benefit of helping you practice your Japanese.
-You will also get work experience in Japan, which can help you in the future if you plan to get a full-time job in Japan once you have finished studying.
+You will also get work experience in Japan, which can help you in the future if you plan to get a full-time job in Japan once you’ve finished studying.

 Additionally, you will get to know new people and make new friends!